KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 - rigid forms deconstruct
 - stagnant patterns dissolve
-- a truer coherence emerges
+- a more veracious coherence emerges
 - novelty appears

 Here the Trickster functions as a **catalyst for C₁₅ (Novel Emergence)** — revealing a path toward integration.